 When will my claim be paid? @headerType>

-When we have all the information required and your application has been assessed, if approved we will normally pay financial hardship claims within 5 business days.
+Once we’ve received all the required information and assessed your application, approved financial hardship claims are usually paid within 5 business days.